20220888/20220888/reflective-prompts (1).md

 ### What is OOP?

+Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+The four principles of object-oriented programming are encapsulation, abstraction, inheritance, and polymorphism.What is OOP example?
+As an example, let's look at a Vehicle object.
+We can use this object to create other objects like a Car, a Truck or a Motorcycle.
+If the Vehicle has a Start method, it may be implemented by each child object differently.
+Polymorphism enables each person to implement the Start method differently.

 ### Are you using the canvas content?
 Do you find it helpful or tedious?

+I use it but not often.
+Very useful not tedious although can be better. be that as it may all program can be made better.

 ### Which parts of the work did you find tedious?

+All the work given is not tedious if I know how to go about it.

 ### What is polymorphism?

+A person that have many different characteristic. like a a judge in court, who is also a father of his child.

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

+Partly I do belive  it. but still I am finding my way to get over it....

 ### What is an MVP?
 How would you describe it to a group of 6 year olds?